 certain pain medicines that can make you drowsy.
 Arrange to have someone give you

 a ride home from the hospital on the day of discharge.

 Gradually resume normal activities (this may take a few weeks) as directed by your

 Ask your healthcare provider when you can resume bathing, driving, working, and sexual

 When your healthcare provider approves, walk regularly for exercise.
 Consider 30 minutes,

-5 times a week.
+5 times a week or as advised.

 Watch your wounds for any swelling, redness, bleeding, or fluid leaking.

-Let your healthcare provider know about any increasing pain, fever, chest pain, shortness
+Get medical care right away for any increasing pain, fever, chest pain, shortness

 of breath, increased swelling, or rapid and irregular heart rhythms.